quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Obfuscation
 ***********

-Ok for those of you who have guessed and the ones that skipped ahead the answer is `X-OR <http://le-monde-des-goodies.wifeo.com/images/x/xor/xor01.jpg>`_.
+Ok for those of you who have guessed and the ones that skipped ahead, the answer is `X-OR <http://le-monde-des-goodies.wifeo.com/images/x/xor/xor01.jpg>`_.

 Oops, not that XOR, this one: